digitalbricklayer/techteapotcom/src/content/posts/a-urinal-video-gameno-really.md

 aliases: [/a-urinal-video-gameno-really/]
 ---

-Great find by <a href="http://www.knowing.net/">Larry O'Brien</a>, a game to play whilst you're urinating.
+Great find by [Larry O'Brien](http://www.knowing.net/), a game to play whilst you're urinating.
 I wonder if it is multi-player?

 I just can't imagine springing out of bed on a morning to go program a urinal game.
 They must have had industrial quantities of water around for the developers to drink!